-The IBS does not, at present, offer a Ph.D. degree.
-However, students completing either the M.A. or M.B.S. programs are strongly encouraged to apply for admission to the GTU Ph.D. program with a concentration in Buddhist
+The IBS does not offer a Ph.D. program.
+However, students completing either the M.A. or M.B.S. programs are strongly encouraged to apply for admission to the GTU Ph.D. program with a concentration in Buddhist Studies.
+While the

-Studies.
-While the Ph.D. program is a completely separate entity, M.A. students have the opportunity during their tenure to work with GTU faculty, allowing them to become familiar with the GTU culture.
+Ph.D. program is a completely separate entity, M.A. students have the opportunity during their tenure to work with GTU faculty, allowing them to become familiar with the GTU culture.
 IBS is committed to encouraging capable students interested in pursuing the doctoral degree.